How to do business in China: 6 tips exporters need to know

 When selecting a market, you’ll want to start by comparing the benefits and risks of various regions.
 Look at market potential criteria such as the size of potential markets, GDP growth and demand for your product or service.
 Then, compare them to risk criteria such as your team’s knowledge and experience in that market, ease of doing business and tariff rates.
 This exercise will provide you with measurable data to narrow down your list of potential markets.

 One option is to target a more developed area as a way to get to know the country.
 An example is Hong Kong, with its sophisticated infrastructure, duty-free port, abundance of suppliers and concentrated large population.

 3. Consider your distribution strategy

-Think carefully about your distribution strategy and carefully canvass potential partners.
-It’s common for Canadian businesses to jump into a venture with a Chinese partner without due diligence.
+Think carefully about your distribution strategy and canvass potential partners.
+It can be common for Canadian businesses to jump into a venture with a Chinese partner without due diligence.